opendocsg/slw-judgments-backfill/2016_SGHC_106/report.md

 _Patents and Inventions_ – _Novelty_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 121 of 2016 was dismissed by the Court of Appeal on 1 August 2017.
-See [2017] SGCA 45.]
+See <span class="citation">[2017] SGCA 45</span>.]

 26 May 2016 Judgment reserved.